-Contrary to the results in Sørenson et al., Artis and Hoffman (2006) claim that they cannot find any increase in the extent of risk sharing over time among the OECD, EU, and EMU country groups when they estimate cross-section regressions based on the growth rates of consumption and output.
+Contrary to the results in Sørenson et al., Artis and Hoffman claim that they cannot find any increase in the extent of risk sharing over time among the OECD, EU, and EMU country groups when they estimate cross-section regressions based on the growth rates of consumption and output.
 However, when they employ regressions based on the levels of the same variables, they are able to show a noticeable increase in international consumption risk sharing among all the country groups.
 Similar to the findings in Sørenson et al., they find that countries with higher degrees of financial integration (measured by the amount of international financial assets they trade) appear to share income risk to a greater extent.

-Some studies focus on the regression framework used by Ostfeld (1994) to evaluate the extent of risk sharing over time.
-For example, Bai and Zhang (2005) run a regression of domestic consumption growth on world consumption growth and national output using data for 21 industrial and 19 developing countries for the periods 1973-1985 and 1986-1998.
-They find that there is no significant change in the regression coefficients over the two periods and conclude that the extent of risk sharing has been constant over these two periods.
-Moser, Pointner and Scharler (2003) run the same regression for 15 European Union countries and formally test the stability of regression coefficients over time to analyze the changes in the degree of risk sharing.
+Some studies focus on the regression framework used by Obstfeld (1994) to evaluate changes over time in the extent of risk sharing.
+Bai and Zhang (2005) run a regression of domestic consumption growth on world consumption growth and national output growth using data for 21 industrial and 19 developing countries.
+They find that there is no significant change in the regression coefficients from 1973-85 to 1986-98 and conclude that the extent of risk sharing has been constant over these two periods.
+Moser, Pointner and Scharler (2003) run the same regression for 15 EU countries and formally test the stability of regression coefficients over time to analyze the changes in the degree of risk sharing.
 They do not find any break points in the regression coefficients over the period 1960-2002.
 They interpret these results as indicating the absence of any improvement in the extent of risk sharing.

 Another branch of the literature analyzes how international correlations of output and consumption have been affected by financial globalization.
 For example, Kose, Prasad, and Terrones (2003) employ various panel regression models to examine the factors that influence output and consumption correlations of individual country macroeconomic aggregates with the corresponding world aggregates.
 Their results indicate that actual gross capital flows-a measure of de facto financial integration-have no significant impact on output correlations.
 In the case of consumption correlations, they report even weaker findings.
-They conclude that there is little evidence that financial globalization has influenced consumption comovement across countries.15
+They conclude that there is little evidence that financial globalization has influenced consumption comovement across countries.13